How to Glue a Jigsaw Puzzle

-It provides a topic of conversation for your vistors!
+- It provides a topic of conversation for those inclined to do so.

 Ready to Get Started Gluing your Jigsaw Puzzles?

 First things first, pick a puzzle… any puzzle!
 Actually, pick out a puzzle that you enjoy looking at time and time again!
 Your choices are endless.
 A larger puzzles, something around 750 to 1000 pieces is great for a framed wall piece – but you can do the same thing with smaller 100 to 500 piece puzzles too!

 Don’t forget to buy your jigsaw puzzle glue